Home

 10 to 15% of patients require re-excision if the final pathology report (available at day 15) shows insufficient margins.
 This re-excision is generally simpler — either a wider lumpectomy or, more rarely, a mastectomy depending on residual disease extent.

 Yes, and it's actually common.
-Preoperative (neoadjuvant) chemotherapy can shrink the tumor and make breast-conserving surgery feasible when it was not initially.
-Lumpectomy is then discussed based on treatment response and residual tumor size.
+Preoperative (neoadjuvant) chemotherapy can shrink the tumour and make breast-conserving surgery feasible when it was not initially.
+Lumpectomy is then discussed based on treatment response and residual tumour size.

 Breastfeeding remains possible after a lumpectomy, particularly if the surgery was limited.
 It may be reduced or impossible on the operated side depending on the extent of the procedure.
 Subsequent radiotherapy significantly reduces lactation capacity on the irradiated side.
 Discuss this with your surgeon if you have pregnancy plans.